 Historic Royce Hall, with its dramatic archways and bell towers, has been seen in dozens of films.
 Three U.S. Presidents have graced the stage at Royce Hall over the years, as have Eleanor Roosevelt, Frank Sinatra, Louis Armstrong, Luciano Pavarotti, George & Ira Gershwin, Arthur Rubinstein, Ella Fitzgerald, and Miles Davis, to name just a few.
 In April of 1998, a star-studded crowd showed up on stage to celebrate the post-earthquake renovation of Royce Hall, including Paul Reiser, Stevie Wonder, Paul Simon, Don Henley, John Lithgow, James Galway, Heather Locklear, Sidney Poitier and Carol Burnett

-The giant UCLA Medical Center was featured each week in the TV series "Medical Center," starring Chad Everett; a number of Hollywood stars have passed away at the UCLA medical center, including John Wayne, and most recently George Peppard (star of "Breakfast at Tiffany's" and "The A-Team"), Vince Edwards (who starred in a hospital drama of his own, as TV's doctor "Ben Casey"), Ted Bessell (Marlo Thomas' boyfriend in "That Girl"), and most recently singer Mel Torme.
+The giant UCLA Medical Center was featured each week in the TV series "Medical Center," starring Chad Everett; a number of Hollywood stars have passed away at the UCLA medical center, including John Wayne, and George Peppard (star of "Breakfast at Tiffany's" and "The A-Team"), Vince Edwards (who starred in a hospital drama of his own, as TV's doctor "Ben Casey"), Ted Bessell (Marlo Thomas' boyfriend in "That Girl"), and singer Mel Torme.

 At 410 acres (many times the size Disneyland), UCLA, over 140 buildings, and a daily population of 65,000, the campus often seems like a city-within-a-city; students almost need a motorcycle just to get between classes.
 But the beauty of UCLA is evident for all to see.
 Nestled between charming Westwood Village and the green foothills of Bel-Air, UCLA offers broad green lawns and bubbling fountains, sculpture gardens & fine museums, lush landscaping & an intriguing mix of architectural styles.
 UCLA is well worth a visit.